-How to Find Info on Hanoi Ho Chi Minh Train Routes and Ticketing
+How to Find Info on Hanoi to Ho Chi Minh Train Routes and Ticketing

-While The Man in Seat 61 is our first informational resource, we used the Vietnam Railways System site to issue tickets for the individual stops from Hanoi to Ho Chi Minh City.
+While The Man in Seat 61 is our first informational resource, we used the Vietnam Railways System site to buy Vietnam train tickets online for the individual stops from Hanoi to Ho Chi Minh City.
 Please note that this is not the “official” government site, but rather a booking agency.
 You will get double confirmations: one for receipt of your booking, and one for receipt of your payment.
 Printed copies can be shown to personnel to confirm your carriage and seat.

-Types of Trains on the Hanoi to Ho Chi Minh Route
+Types of Vietnam Trains on the Hanoi to Ho Chi Minh Route

 TN class trains stop at all stops and not all are air-conditioned.
 This will add a lot of time to your itinerary, and you’ll be in an older carriage.

-Types of Seats on the Hanoi to Saigon Train (and vice versa)
+Types of Seats on Vietnam Trains Hanoi to Ho Chi Minh

 We were booking trips of one-day’s travel duration, two individual soft seats.

-Hanoi – Hue was a very long day.
-We left at 9:00 am and arrived in Hue almost 14 hours later.
+The Hanoi to Hue train was a very long day.
+We left the Hanoi train station at 9:00 am and arrived in Hue almost 14 hours later.
 With instructions provided by our hotel, we easily grabbed a taxi at the Hue station and were delivered to our hotel in about 15 minutes.
 While we generally try to avoid night arrivals, this couldn’t be helped and worked out fine.
 Cost per ticket: $45USD.

 Hue – Dieu Tri (for Quy Nhon) – This was an 8-1/2 hour trip (8:56-17:26), with a ride from our Quy Nhon hotel awaiting us in the Dieu Tri station lobby.
 Cost per ticket: $35USD